-Master's Degree Minimum Registration Requirements: Master's degree minimum registration requirements can be met only by registering full-time at CU-Boulder for at least two semesters or at least three summer sessions/part-time semesters or a combination of at least one full-time semester and two summer sessions/part-time semesters.
+Master's Degree Minimum Registration Requirements: Master's degree minimum registration requirements can be met only by registering full-time at CU Boulder for at least two semesters, part-time for at least four semesters, or full-time for at least one semester and part-time for at least two semesters.

 Doctoral Degree Minimum Registration Requirements: The minimum registration requirement for doctoral students is full-time registration for six semesters of graduate degree credit beyond the attainment of an acceptable bachelor's degree.
-Two semesters of minimum registration credit may be allowed for a master's degree from another accredited institution; however, at least four semesters of minimum registration credit, two of which must be consecutive in one academic year, must be earned for work completed at CU-Boulder.
+Two semesters of minimum registration credit may be allowed for a master's degree from another accredited institution; however, at least four semesters of minimum registration credit, two of which must be consecutive in one academic year, must be earned for work completed at CU Boulder.